ninewise/dissertation/umgap/chapter.md

-# The Unipept Metagenomics Analysis Pipeline
+# The Unipept Metagenomics Analysis Pipeline {pageheading="The UMGAP"}

 This chapter starts with describing the intent and structure of the pipeline (\ref{section:intent}).
 After, it includes a report on the